bonitasoft/bonita-doc/md/layouts.md

 There is an example of layout in Bonita Portal.

-Layouts are [added, exported, editied, and deleted](resource-management.md) as resources in Bonita Portal.
+Layouts are [added, exported, edited, and deleted](resource-management.md) as resources in Bonita Portal.

 ## Use in applications